brianleary/wikipedia-search-engine/README.md

 # Wikipedia Search Engine
 A basic search engine to be used on an XML backup of Wikipedia.
+Runs locally on a Linux computer.
 Uses Apache Spark to speed up processing times, and Elasticsearch to store the data for querying.
+Includes a simple GUI made of HTML pages that make API calls to the Elasticsearch index.

 The following is required to use the search engine:
 * A backup of Wikipedia’s English database